qsnake/gpaw/doc/documentation/pdos/pdos.rst

 (PDOS), and `\rho(r, \varepsilon)` the local density of states (LDOS).

-Notice that an energy integrating of the LDOS multiplied by a Fermi destribution gives the electron density
+Notice that an energy integrating of the LDOS multiplied by a Fermi distribution gives the electron density

 .. math::